-One of my heroes passed away on Monday, July 16.
-Although I never had the opportunity to meet Dr. Stephen Covey, he has been one of the 5 most influential people in my life via his writings and speaking.
+One of my heroes passed away several years ago.
+Although I never met Dr. Stephen Covey, he has been one of the 5 most influential people in my life via his writings and speaking.

-To honor his life and legacy, here are 5 Keys To Success I’ve learned from Stephen Covey and have strived to apply to my life.
+To honor his life and legacy, here are 5 Keys To Success I’ve learned from Stephen Covey that I strive to apply to my life.

-Personal Mission Statement.
-I was first introduced to the importance of “beginning with the end in mind” by developing a personal purpose statement in 1989 when I read Dr. Covey’s The 7 Habits of Highly Effective People.
-(If you have not read this book yet, drop everything you are doing and purchase it NOW; it’s that outstanding!)
-I developed my personal mission statement that same year and have continued to tweak it over the years.
-What’s more, I read my mission statement regularly in order to stay true to what matters most to me.
-Clearly articulating who I am and what my life is about through a mission statement has been one of the greatest keys to success I practice.
+Personal Mission.
+I was first introduced to the importance of “begin with the end in mind” in 1989 while reading Dr. Covey’s The 7 Habits of Highly Effective People.
+(If you have not read this book, drop everything and purchase it NOW.
+It’s outstanding!)
+Because of this book, I developed a personal mission statement that same year and have continued to tweak it over the years.
+I read my mission statement regularly in order to stay true to what matters most to me.
+Clearly articulating who I am and what my life is about through a written mission statement that I review regularly is one of the most important keys to success I practice.

 Roles.
-When setting goals (another one of the keys to success that Dr. Covey was high on), most people slice their lives into “areas” or “categories.”
-Dr. Covey is the first person I heard speak about organizing our lives and goals around major “roles” we play instead of “areas” or “categories.”
-In my mind, the “roles” approach is a much more holistic way to think about my life and my goals.
-In fact, it’s a major ingredient to what I teach through the Live It Forward Goal-Getting System.
+When setting goals (another one of the keys to success that Dr. Covey emphasized), most people slice their lives into “areas” or “categories.”
+Dr. Covey is the first person I heard speak about organizing your life and goals around major “roles” you play instead of “areas” or “categories.”
+In my mind, this “roles” approach is a more holistic way to think about your life and goals, and it’s a strategy I teach in the Goal-Getting Video Coaching Program.

 Sharpen the Saw.
-I love Dr. Covey’s line: “Have you ever been too busy driving to take time to get gas?”
-Dr. Covey believed a major key to success was to build habits and routines in our lives that allowed us to grow mentally, physically, spiritually, and emotionally.
+I love Dr. Covey’s line, “Have you ever been too busy driving to take time to get gas?”
+He believed a major key to success was to build habits and routines in our lives that allow us to grow mentally, physically, spiritually, and emotionally.
 Exercise.
 Reading.
 Spiritual disciplines.
 Rest.
 Investing in relationships that matter most.
-These are all keys to success in both our lives and career.
+All of these are keys to success in both our lives and career.